jamani/MultiPD/README.md

 # MultiPD
-A platform for Multiscale MultiPhysics Discretization
+A platform for MultiPhysics Discretization